 America’s Test Kitchen asked us to create a social media campaign to drive subscriptions.
 Our target, Gen F (for Foodie), had a limited subscription budget that we trying to grab a piece of.
 We realized we were not only competing against other food subscription services, like Blue Apron, but against general subscription services, like Harry’s Shave Club, Freshly, Winc, Datebox and Stitch Fix.

-These videos were created for the American Civil Liberties Union (ACLU) of Florida to get the word out about Amendment 4, an important resolution to Florida’s Constitution in the 2018 midterm election.
-It’s passing means that 1.4 million previously-disenfranchised voters will now have their voting rights restored.
-Florida was one of four states that still had legislation that strips people of their voting rights for having a prior felony, despite the type of crime.
-Up until it’s passing, 25% of people in this country that couln't vote because of prior felonies were in Florida.
+These videos were created for the ACLU of Florida to get the word out about Amendment 4, an important resolution to Florida’s Constitution in the 2018 midterm election.
+Its passing means that 1.4 million previously disenfranchised voters will now have their voting rights restored.

 Creative Director/Writer/Producer: Dawn McCarthy Editor: Glenn Walton Camera: Sebastian Gray Agency: The Story Room